GSA/Section508.gov/_pages/create/2024-05-23-create-alt-text.md

 - alternative-text/
 created: 2024-05-23
 updated: 2025-05-20
-topic: "Content creation (create)"
+topic: "Create"
-sub-topic: "Graphics Specific (image descriptions)"
+sub-topic: "Images & Graphics"
 audience:
-- "Developers and Testers (dev-test)"
+- "Developers"
-- "Content Creators (creator)"
+- "Content Creators"
-- "508 Program Manager (508pm)"
+- "Section 508 Program Managers"
-- "Designer (design)"
+- "Designers"
-resource-type: "Process/How-to"
+resource-type: "Process & How-To"
-format: "HTML (html)"
+format: "HTML"
 ---
 ## Purpose of Alternative Text
 Alternative text, also known as alt text, is descriptive text that conveys the meaning of an image in digital content.
 It's designed to make visual content accessible to people with vision disabilities.